Is Sugar in Fruit Bad For You?

 Ditching fruit may mean missing out on some key nutrients.
 Many fruits are rich not just in vitamins and minerals, but also in phytochemicals, natural plant-based compounds that appear to have a variety of health benefits, including helping to prevent cancer and promote cardiovascular health.
 Pigment-rich berries and cherries are especially good sources of phytochemicals, but apples, oranges and other fruits contain phytochemicals, too.

-The bottom line is that fruit — especially when in season — adds pleasure, nutrition and variety to our meals.
+The bottom line is that fruit — especially when in season — adds pleasure, nutrition, and variety to our meals.
 So go beyond plopping some berries in your cereal or yogurt: Have an orange with your scrambled eggs, an apple with your almonds, a juicy peach for dessert.
 You’ll be happier — and healthier.

-This week's delivery includes:
+The week's delivery includes:

 - Organic Flavor King pluots - WA Extra Fancy Honeycrisp apples - Super Sweet red grapes - Organic Flavorich pluots - Rainforest Alliance-certified bananas